waynodiablo/Oystercard/yelpv1.md

 which will run all of your database migrations.

-(A word on migrations – if you need to change something, **don't edit the schema file it**.
-If you want to remove database tables or change the schema in any way, instead write another migration that does that.)
+(A word on migrations – if you need to change something, **don't edit the schema file**.
+If you want to remove database tables or change the schema in any way, instead write another migration that does that).

 ##### Rendering restaurants in the view

-Now, in `restaurants_controller.rb` we want to get all of those restaurants from the database.
-Let's add a method for that (*the below replaces the old method*):
+Now, in `restaurants_controller.rb` we want to get all of the restaurants from the database.
+Let's add a method for that (*the method below replaces the old method*):

 ```ruby
 def index